-New home builds in Australia is at a 40 year low, but a new report from KPMG has found home renovations is booming like never before.
-Spending on energy efficiency upgrades and renovations accounted for 34% of the market in 2018, and now at the end of 2024 it’s up to 40%
+New home builds in Australia is at a 40 year low, but a new report from KPMG has found that home renovation projects are booming like never before.
+Spending on energy efficiency upgrades and renovations accounted for 34% of the market in 2018, and now at the end of 2024 it’s up to 40%!

-“For every nail hammered and brick laid in residential construction, 40% of it is going into renovating a pre-existing home,” according to Terry Rawnsley, an urban economist at KPMG.
+“For every nail hammered and brick laid in residential construction in Australia, 40% of it is going into renovating a pre-existing home,” according to Terry Rawnsley, an urban economist at KPMG.

 Included in the ‘new home builds’ numbers are the demolition of detached properties that are then replaced with a new single-family home, which is known as one-for-one replacement.